mihai0813/data-analytics-power-bi-report635/README.md

 These columns were used to create the geography hierarchy which allows the data to be filtered by region, country & country region.

 ![image](https://github.com/mihai0813/data-analytics-power-bi-report635/assets/148639573/0132c7b4-5759-4ce9-9300-67954b08adb2)

+## Milestone 4: Set up the report
+This milestone only included creating the 4 pages of the report along with creating space for a future navigation bar:

+- Executive Summary
+- Customer Detail
+- Product Detail
+- Stores Map